IT IS NOT GOOD FOR MAN TO BE ALONE (2)

 Don’t get married to anyone who is not married to Christ.
-Don’t be in any relationship that does not have Christ at its centre.
+Don’t be in any relationship that does not have Christ at its center.

-One of the worst things that can happen to you is to get married to someone seeking fulfilment in marriage.
+One of the worst things that can happen to you is to get married to someone seeking fulfillment in marriage.
 So many people have been brainwashed with the notion that they are incomplete without a husband or a wife.
 Such people live a life of turmoil when they are single because they are literally dying to get married.
-Then they live a life of frustration when they are married, because their marriage partner cannot possibly fulfil their expectations.
+Then they live a life of frustration when they are married because their marriage partner cannot possibly fulfill their expectations.

 No man or woman can provide what God provides.
 God, and God alone, can fulfil all the relational needs in our lives.
 So if we seek completeness in anyone, or even anything, outside of God, we are bound to be frustrated.
 If a man or a woman can provide for us what is the sole prerogative of God, then we would no longer need God.
 However, God has ensured that no man can replace God in the lives of men.

 Christians fall in love, then get married.
 But our love for our wives or our husbands does not exclude fighting and abusing them.
 Our love does not exclude beating them up.
 We pledge for better, for worse; but when things go south we opt for divorce.
 The problem is that our love is not true love.
 The love we know and profess is counterfeit: it is not the love of God.